xthchen/adass/Examples/README.txt

 ./Wheat Variety/:
     SRP1172.pdf
     The original pdf file from the University of Kansas that recorded the wheat yield of different wheat variety from various farms.
+Credit: 2022 Kansas Performance Tests with Winter Wheat Varieties, Kansas State University, August 2022.
+Contribution number 23 - 025-S from the Kansas Agricultural Experiment Station.

     Kansas Winter Wheat productivity - 2022.csv
     A csv file that summarises the yields from different farms and varieties from the SRP1172.pdf file.